-After paying 700 euros to the smuggler, the respondent and six other companions – aged between 20-40 years old, from Lebanon, Iraq, Libya, Morocco – were taken 30km towards the Bulgarian border.
+The respondent and six other companions – aged between 20-40 years old, from Lebanon, Iraq, Libya, Morocco – were driven 30km towards the Bulgarian border.
 The time was approximately 8:00am.
 They were crossing from near to Suakacağı.
 While waiting near the border before crossing over, they spotted a Bulgarian officer patrolling.
 After around an hour, they crossed the border.

-The group continued walking towards Varnik where they intended to get a ride from another smuggler into Sofia.
-Only 2km before reaching Varnik, the smuggler who had taken them to Suakacağı called one of the men in the group, informing them that border guards were approaching them from behind.
-They began to walk fast but soon came face-to-face with a patrol car.
+The group continued walking towards Varnik where they intended to get a driven into Sofia.
+Only 2 km before reaching Varnik, they came face-to-face with a patrol car.
 They were surrounded.

 He found the remaining officers guarding his travel companions.
 There were four officers in total.
-Three were dressed in green sage uniforms, including a Bulgarian flag and ‘Border Police’ written on the back (see Imagine 2).
-The fourth wore a black Frontex uniform with a Bulgarian flag on his chest along with a blue armband (see Image 3).
-The cars that surrounded them were two deep green LandRover Discovery including ‘CB’ on the license plate – the city code of Sofia (see Image 4).
+Three were dressed in green sage uniforms, including a Bulgarian flag and ‘Border Police’ written on the back.
+The fourth wore a black uniform with a Bulgarian flag on his chest along with a blue armband which is consistent with the Frontex uniform as in the image below.
+The cars that surrounded them were two deep green LandRover Discovery including ‘CB’ on the license plate – the city code of Sofia.

 The respondent was searched and stripped of all possessions – including his phone and cash.
 When reportedly imploring one of the officers to return his papers, the officer responded by asking the respondent in Bulgarian to “kiss his shoes….” and kicked him in the stomach.
 With the seven now under the police’s control, the respondent was ordered to strip completely naked and demanded to bring the officer a branch.
-Wearing only his socks, the officer beat him for 20 minutes using the branch and while another officer whipped him with the belt of another travelers’ trousers.
+The respondent was dressed only his socks while the officer beat him for 20 minutes using the branch and while another officer whipped him with the belt of another group member’s trousers.
 The other group members were subjected to similar beatings, though only for two-three seconds while clothed.
 The time was approximately 12:00.

 As the door of the trunk opened, the officers reportedly used batons – hitting the men as they spilled out of the vehicles.
 The respondent found himself surrounded by a forest near Matochina.
-On a nearby mountainside, he reportedly spotted a huge swath of plants that looked like Marijuana.
 There, the group were hurriedly pushed back over the Turkish border.
 Back on Turkish soil, the group of six ran towards Edirne – leaving the respondent to walk the remaining six kms back to Edirne naked and alone.

 From the time of apprehension to pushback, the group was given neither food nor water.
 No one’s fingerprints were taken nor papers signed.